Case study: Ben Robson, insolvency practitioner

 I am sure that I am not alone when it comes to that feeling that friends who didn’t go to university seemed to be having all the fun by earning good money from their jobs they got straight out of school.
 It was this, together with my belief that I would not do myself justice if I went to university, that led me to decide to go into employment straight from college but continue my learning on day release.

 I was never certain that my choice to avoid university was a good one.
 However, reflecting on it now, I could never be more sure that this was the right choice for me as I am now running my own successful business.

-One clear benefit of avoiding university for me was the fact that when I started on my journey to become a licensed insolvency practitioner, my very first role was as an office junior, meaning that I worked my way up through the businesses I worked for, learning every role within the Company and passing many exams along the way.
-This ability to understand each role and department certainly made it easier for me to set up my practice, as to start with I have had to do everything myself which o would not have been confident in doing had I skipped the lower level support roles as a graduate on some form of trainee management scheme.
+One clear benefit of avoiding university for me was the fact that when I started on my journey to become a licensed insolvency practitioner, my very first role was as an office junior, meaning that I worked my way up through the businesses I worked for, learning every role within the company and passing many exams along the way.
+This ability to understand each role and department certainly made it easier for me to set up my practice.
+I have had to do everything myself, which I would not have been confident in doing had I skipped the lower level support roles as a graduate on some form of trainee management scheme.

 Then I moved onto the ACCA (The Association of Chartered Certified Accountants) which I part qualified in over a further couple of years, giving me a greater understanding of accounts.